sjgale/Workspace-settings/bash-vim/README.md

 # Setting up Bash and VIM
-Copy the .vimrc and .bash_profile files to your user root
+Copy the .profile, .zshrc, .vimrc and .bash_profile files to your user root